 I am co-editor of the Yearbook of Women's History, a peer-reviewed academic annual covering all aspects of gender connected with historical research throughout the world, General Secretary of the International Commission for Historical Demography and Secretary of the Association for Young Historical Demographers.

 Specific research interests include the history of childhood, gender history, institutionalized populations, medical history, social epidemiology, family and care, and (cause specific) mortality.

-Teaching in Leiden academic year 2019-2020: courses on Historical Demography, Academic writing, Economic and Social History and Master Thesis Seminar
+Teaching in Leiden academic year 2020-2021: courses on Oral History, Digital History and Epidemics

-Preparing session and paper for the European Social Science History Conference in Leiden, March 2021
+Preparing session and paper for the (online) European Social Science History Conference in Leiden, March 2021

 Podcast and website on infant mortality, Erfgoed Brabant

 Preparing 40th Yearbook: a conceptual dictionary

 Oral history project with 40 centenarians (100+) about perceived health/smoking behavior and/or sexuality/contraception (with Yvonne Witter / VuMC)

 SHIP-network: Studying the history of Health in Port cities (with A. Janssens) with meetings in Ghent and Tromso (Norway)